adamvarga/Loewenstark_Instagram2/README.md

 3, Logout from the admin panel and then login again.

-4, Change the config in System -> Configuration -> Loewenstark Instagram 2 -> Configuration
+4, Change the config in Stores -> Configuration -> Loewenstark Instagram 2 -> Configuration

 5, Add container with ID in DOM (ID Name in Setup!)